 Our content development approach is guided by our learning design principles.

 We develop learning content for a wide range of subjects – a few recent examples include language learning, sales training, workplace learning for catering workers, commercial radio, cybersecurity and neuroscience-informed marketing.

 We put together content teams specifically for each project – typically a combination of our in-house team and experts from our large and well-established network of suppliers and freelancers.

 We can work with you to define your course goals and learning objectives, work with SMEs, learners and stakeholders to define a course approach, and then develop a course blueprint ready to taken forward by a development team.

 At every stage, we’ll be using our evidence-informed learning design principles to guide the process and the decisions we make together about your course.

 You can work with us on a done-for-you basis (outsource your course design to us) or done-with-you, where we work together with your team.

 Get our newsletter

 Learning Included is our newsletter for learning professionals who want to tap into the latest in learning design innovation, research and best practice.

-Evidence-informed, inclusive learning design ideas every two weeks.
+Evidence-informed, inclusive learning design in your inbox.